RuiZhang97/ISNet/README.md

 # IRSTD-1k
 CVPR2022 ''ISNet: Shape Matters for Infrared Small Target Detection''

+IRSTD-1k is the dataset provided by the paper.

 The structure of the dataset is as follows：

 IRTSTD-1k